TRA Basic Cover 300: Our Affordable Entry-Level Gap Cover Product

 This gap cover product works alongside your registered medical aid, covering the difference between what your medical aid pays and what private healthcare providers charge for in-hospital procedures, specialist consultations, and certain treatments.

-Benefits & Features (Updated 2025)
+Benefits & Features (Updated for 2026)

-• Oncology gap benefit: Covers approved oncology treatment shortfalls
+• Oncology gap benefit: Covers approved oncology treatment shortfalls (unlimited, subject to the aggregate annual limit)

-• Accidental death cover: R7,350 for main member/spouse, R4,200 for dependants (death by violent, external, or visible means)
+• Accidental death cover: R7 700 for main member/spouse, R4 400 for dependants

 Waiting Periods & Limits

-• Aggregate annual limit: R219,845 per insured person per annum
+• Aggregate annual limit: R219 845 per insured person per annum in 2026

 Who Qualifies for Basic Cover 300?